-In this article, we will discuss learning toys for toddlers and whether they can benefit your child’s development.
+This article will discuss learning toys for toddlers and whether they can benefit your child’s development.

 Some toys are engaging enough to keep toddlers occupied for an extended period.
 Parents love and appreciate the potential peace and quiet they offer, as this enables them to catch up with necessary household chores or enjoy a cup of coffee with minimum distraction.

-But how much better would it be if the toys you buy for your toddler also help them learn?
+But how much better would it be if the toys you buy for your toddler are not only fun, but also help them learn?

 Keep reading to find out more.